olohmann/azure-hands-on-labs/labs/08_testing/testing.md

     ![AzDevOps](./media/06-az-devops.png)

-1. Modify the *Azure Subscription* to use the first available *Service Connection*.
-Do **not** select a subscription, if you have been provided with a dedicated resource group.
+1. Click on the first step *Azure Deployment* and modify the *Azure Subscription* to use the first available *Service Connection*.
+Do **not** select a subscription if you have been provided with a dedicated resource group.

     ![AzDevOps](./media/07-az-devops.png)

-1. Update the location to, e.g. `West Europe` (stick to this for all environments).
+1. Update the location to `West Europe`.

     ![AzDevOps](./media/08-az-devops.png)